syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 {% endtabs %}

-You can download the entire source code of this demo for Xamarin.Android from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Designer_Support_SfDataGrid_Android429337173).
+You can download the entire source code of this demo [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Designer_Support_SfDataGrid_Android429337173).

-Refer this link to know the properties that can be configured via designer for SfDataGrid
+Refer to this link to know the properties that can be configured through designer for SfDataGrid.

 ## Adding the data grid in Xamarin.Android using C# code